bareos/bareos/docs/manuals/en/new_main_reference/source/Configuration/CustomizingTheConfiguration.rst

 :index:`[TAG=Configuration->Directories] <pair: Configuration; Directories>` :index:`[TAG=Configuration->Subdirectories] <pair: Configuration; Subdirectories>`

 When a Bareos component starts, it reads its configuration.
 In Bareos < 16.2.2 only configuration files (which optionally can include other files) are supported.
-Since Bareos :index:`Version >= 16.2.2 <pair: bareos-16.2.2; Subdirectory Configuration Scheme>` also configuration subdirectories are supported.
+Since Bareos :sinceVersion:`16.2.2: Subdirectory Configuration Scheme` also configuration subdirectories are supported.

 Naming
 ~~~~~~